PopularPays/handbook/Operations Documents/Expense Policy.md

 * It may make sense to book a hotel closer to a meeting/airport.
 If this puts you over the allowed $ amount for accommodations, reach out to Coco before booking and she’ll review on a case by case basis.
 * If traveling to a market not listed above, give Coco a heads up as soon as you think the trip is likely, so she can provide guidance on reimbursable maximums for accommodations and meals and incidentals.
 * If you're having issues finding accommodations under the allowed rate (e.g. due to a conference in town), contact Coco before booking.

+## Flights
+* Use sites like Kayak, Expedia, or Google Flights to find flights that are both affordable and convenient - we’ll use Expensify’s “Price to Beat” tool to track if the flights we book generally align with the market rate.
+* If booking on your preferred airline to get points or status, please keep PopPays’ best interest in mind.
+If this causes your rate to be higher than other reasonable flight options, please check with Coco first, as you may need to pay the difference.
+* If traveling with other teammates, try to fly out/in at similar times so travel expenses to/from airports can be minimized.

 ## :(
 * $200 team happy hours